 - Bad Reason #3: You read a lot of blogs and it looks pretty fun

 - Bad Reason #4: You want to get free products and comped trips

-There are other ways to achieve the goal of making money.
+There are other ways to achieve the goal of making money online.
 You can use a free platform like Instagram or Medium to write about your life for friends and family.
 Don’t rush into blogging thinking there won’t be some serious challenges along the way (it’ll take at least 3 to 6 months for you to start earning from your blog).
 Building an Instagram following will be a faster (and easier) path to just getting free products and sponsored trips, than blogging.